IBM-Cloud/idemix-issuer-verifier/README.md

   1. OR Craft your own credential presentation policy by choosing "Create New Policy":
 ![](images/create_new_policy.jpg)
       * Specify a unique human-readable name of the policy.
-      * Define predicates by by clicking ADD PREDICATE, choosing the credential issuer, credential type, attribute, operator, and a constant:
+      * Define predicates by clicking ADD PREDICATE, choosing the credential issuer, credential type, attribute, operator, and defining a constant:
 ![](images/editing_policy.jpg)
 1. When you are done, press NEXT.
 1. After the presentation policies are generated a JSON file with the information about the policies will be displayed: